 In addition to "The Framework of Your Wisconsin Government," we've made several online resources available through our partnering organizations, including Wisconsin Public Television, the Public Broadcasting Service, iCivics and WisconsinEye.
 These resources can be found at www.wisconsincivicsgames.com.

 REVIEW THE RULES & SAMPLE QUESTIONS

-Before competing in the Wisconsin Civics Games, all participants should review the Official Rules and the sample questions, both of which are included in this guide.
+Before competing in the Wisconsin Civics Games, all participants should review the Official Rules and the sample questions in this guide.